Lakers News: Larry Nance Jr. Jokes About Potentially Dunking On Nick Young - Lakers Nation

 While Young has made strides defensively, particularly since signing with the Warriors.
 Nonetheless, Nance has his doubts on whether Young would be found anywhere near the paint.

-“Unless I can dunk from the 3-point line, he’s not going to be under me,” Nance said with a laugh.
+“Unless I can dunk from the 3-point line, he’s not going to be anywhere near me,” Nance said with a laugh.
 While the high-flying power forward may not find his former teammate in a poster-worthy situation, Nance has a history of impressive dunks against the Warriors.

 During a 2015 preseason game, he threw down a one-handed jam on Festus Ezeli, and last season Nance palmed David West’s face on his drive and dunk down the lane.